Travel Insurance for Backpacking

 Lastly, many travel insurance plans include Accidental Death & Dismemberment coverage.
 Although it can be extremely difficult to think about needing coverage if you should die or become maimed, sometimes you must.
 Accidental Death benefits are paid out to your beneficiary for the pre-determined amount on the plan - much like traditional life insurance.
 Dismemberment coverage would allow you to place a claim for compensation based on the loss of limb or other covered dismembering event.

 There is a lot to remember when you are traveling.
-Travel insurance can help to fill these holes when it comes to your safety.
+Backpacker travel insurance can help to fill these holes when it comes to your safety.
 For instance, if you are planning on taking part in adventure sport activities while traveling, you definitely want to look into a travel insurance plan that includes a hazardous sports rider.
 This could make the difference in whether you are covered for any potiential medical care because of this activity.

 Also, if you are renting a car while abroad, you may want to consider a comprehensive travel insurance plan that has the option for rental car collision coverage.
 While not all car rental companies will honor this coverage, many will.
 Be sure to talk to your rental car company prior to purchasing the additional coverage.